-When '1-In-100 Year' Floods Happen Often, What Should You Call Them?
+When '1-In-100-Year' Floods Happen Often, What Should You Call Them?

 "The educated layperson or elected officials, they think, 'Well, you scientists and engineers can't get it straight because we had a 100-year flood two years ago!
 Why are we having another one?
 You guys must have your numbers wrong.'
 It makes people think we don't know what we're doing," says Robert Holmes, the national flood hazard coordinator at the U.S. Geological Survey.

-"I think the use of this 1-in-100 year and 1-in-500 year is confusing to people," says Alice Hill, a senior researcher at the Hoover Institution, and former official with the National Security Council in the Obama administration.
-"Many people assume that if their area has experienced the 1-in-100 year flood, that means for the next 99 years they need not worry about flooding."
+"I think the use of this 1-in-100-year and 1-in-500-year is confusing to people," says Alice Hill, a senior researcher at the Hoover Institution and former official with the National Security Council in the Obama administration.
+"Many people assume that if their area has experienced the 1-in-100-year flood, that means for the next 99 years they need not worry about flooding."

 That's because the probability is hard to understand.